Quantum Software Systems Group

 This project focuses on systematically benchmarking various quantum error correction codes (QECCs) to understand their performance in different scenarios.
 The pipeline developed for this benchmarking addresses several key questions, such as how QPU topology size and connectivity impact the effectiveness of QECCs in suppressing errors, how error probabilities vary across quantum devices, and how factors like qubit error rates, mapping, and translation to a backend’s basis set influence overall performance.
 Additionally, the project explores the challenges of executing QECCs on distributed quantum processing units (QPUs) and investigates how much error accumulation occurs during the error correction process itself.
 This work aims to comprehensively and fairly compare QECCs, contributing valuable insights into their practical application across different quantum technologies and devices.

-Keywords: Quantum Error Correction, Error Correction Codes, Benchmarking
+Keywords: Quantum Error Correction, Benchmarking, Systematic Evaluation

 Neutral atoms have become prominent hardware architecture for realizing quantum computers in recent years due to their long coherence times compared to other traditional candidates like superconducting quantum computers.
 They provide new features like qubit shutting, where specific qubits are temporarily removed from the computation to save resources, and atom swapping, allowing the exchange of qubits between atoms for better connectivity.
 They also support 3+ qubit gates, enabling more complex operations and parallel gate execution, which allows multiple gates to run simultaneously on different qubits.

-Keywords: Neutral Atoms, Multi-programming, Compilation, Resource Efficiency
+Keywords: Neutral Atoms, Multi-programming, Compilation, Hardware-Software Co-design

 Past Projects